Macaw

 - Red-bellied Macaw

-Hybrid Macaw Types
+Hybrid Types of Macaw

 - Catalina Macaw (Scarlet x Blue and Gold)